inne-ra/100-days-of-code/r1-log.md

 ### R1D9
 Felt much better and working on a webpage, combining the CSS Grid as scaffolding and flexbox as it's "cover".
 Finally had some better understanding about how to work them out together in a webpage. ^_^
 link: I worked locally

+### R1D10
+Add some tweaks to the yesterday's webpage

+### R1D11
+Watched Grid and Flexbox video tutorials by Rachel Andrew and Jen Simmons.
+Learned a lot and still need more practice to sharpening my skill in building the web skin